rust-lang/book/src/ch10-01-syntax.md

 parameter, just as we do for the value parameters to a function.
 You can use any identifier as a type parameter name.
-But we’ll use `T` because, by convention, type parameter names in Rust are short, often just a letter, and Rust’s type-naming convention is CamelCase.
+But we’ll use `T` because, by convention, type parameter names in Rust are short, often just a letter, and Rust’s type-naming convention is PascalCase.
 Short for “type,” `T` is the default choice of most Rust programmers.

 When we use a parameter in the body of the function, we have to declare the